jhalverson/data_science/project_boston_restaurants/README.md

 Analyzing additional attributes such as BYOB, Delivery, Take-out, Wheelchair accessible did not reveal much.

 Seasonality in the number of inspections was examined by computing the correlation between the mean temperature averaged over a week and the number of [inspections per week](https://github.com/jhalverson/data_science/blob/master/project_boston_restaurants/part_2b_correlation_time.ipynb).
-A moderate correlation was found (r = -0.41, p = 0.002) which could be explained by inspectors going on vacation during the summer months.
+A moderate inverse correlation was found (r = -0.41, p = 0.002) which could be explained by inspectors going on vacation during the summer months.

 We also computed the [autocorrelation function](https://github.com/jhalverson/data_science/blob/master/project_boston_restaurants/part_2b_correlation_time.ipynb) of the number of violations over all restaurants.
 On the time scale of 1-2 weeks the function was found to decrease as expected.
 However, around the 3-week mark it becomes negative and remains so until around week 13 when it becomes zero.
-One may reason that when a restaurant is inspected and the resulting number of violations is above the average, the restaurant tends to have fewer violations when re-inspected between 3 and 12 weeks later.
-Likewise, when the number of violations is small, maybe the restaurant gets careless and they have more violations during the 3 to 12 period after the inspection.
+One may reason that when a restaurant is inspected and the resulting number of violations is above the average, the restaurant takes corrective action and has fewer violations when re-inspected between 3 and 12 weeks later.
+Likewise, when the number of violations is small, maybe the restaurant becomes lax and they have more violations during the 3 to 12 period after the inspection.

 Each restaurant has an average star rating between 1 (worst) and 5 (best).
 If the food or experience was not very good then the reviewer would choose